Julia Jacklin

 Julia Jacklin (born 30 August 1990) is an Australian singer-songwriter from the Blue Mountains region of New South Wales.
 Jacklin's musical style has been described as indie pop, indie folk, and alternative country.
-She has released three studio albums, Don't Let the Kids Win (2016), Crushing (2019) and Pre Pleasure (2022).
+She has released four studio albums, Don't Let the Kids Win (2016), Crushing (2019), Pre Pleasure (2022) and The Gem (2026).
 Jacklin has also performed with the band Phantastic Ferniture, with whom she released the debut single "Fuckin 'n' Rollin" and a self-titled album in 2018, followed by subsequent singles.

 Early life and education

 Jacklin grew up in the Blue Mountains, Australia, in a family of school teachers.
 Her father is from Northampton.
 Inspired by Britney Spears, at the age of 10, she took classical singing lessons before joining a high school band which did Avril Lavigne and Evanescence covers.
 She studied social policy at Sydney University, and after graduating she lived in a garage in Glebe, a suburb of Sydney, and worked in a factory making essential oils.
 Growing up, Jacklin did not know anyone who was a full-time musician, and her family did not understand what it meant to be a musician: "They didn't really see it as being something that was going to work out, at all," Jacklin says in an interview with Sound of Boston.